altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 }
 ```

-As you can see, manually handling renames induces some boilerplate onto the EventAdapter,
+As you can see, manually handling renames induces some boilerplate onto the `EventAdapter`,
 - however much of it you will find is common infrastructure code that can be either provided by an external library
 - (for promotion management) or put together in a simple helper trait.